carpentries-incubator/machine-learning-novice-python/_episodes/03-optimisation.md

 teaching: 20
 exercises: 10
 questions:
+- "When we talk about optimising a model, what are we optimising?"
-- "What is gradient descent?"
+- "What is an example of an optimisation algorithm?"

 objectives:
+- "Visualise the space that gradient descent searches."
-- "Use gradient descent to find an optimal model."
+- "Use a grid search to estimate opimal model parameters."

 keypoints:
 - "Optimisation is a process that allows us to train a model."
+- "Gradient descent is a popular optimisation algorithm."
 ---

 ## Optimisation